Frank Sánchez (boxer): Professional career

 Following his win against Dawejko, Sánchez recorded back-to-back knockout wins against Brian Howard and Julian Fernandez, before facing Nagy Aguilera on the undercard of Canelo Álvarez vs. Billy Joe Saunders on 8 May 2021.
 Sánchez won the bout by unanimous technical decision after six rounds, after Aguilera told officials that he was not able to continue after an unintentional foul.

 Sánchez faced undefeated Efe Ajagba on 9 October 2021 on the undercard of Tyson Fury vs. Deontay Wilder III.
 Sánchez knocked down Ajagba en route to a unanimous decision victory, with scores of 98–91, 98–91 and 97–92.

 Sánchez was expected to face Carlos Negrón on 1 January 2022, on the undercard of the Luis Ortiz and Charles Martin heavyweight bout.
 It was announced on 28 December 2021 that Negrón had withdrawn from the bout due to a positive COVID-19 test, and would be replaced by Christian Hammer.
 Sánchez won the fight by unanimous decision.
 He was awarded every single round of the fight, and scored a debatable knockdown in the tenth round.

 On 23 December 2023 in Riyadh, Saudi Arabia, Sanchez defeated Junior Fa via seventh-round TKO.

 Sánchez lost his WBC Continental Americas and NABO titles to Agit Kabayel in Riyadh, Saudi Arabia, on 18 May 2024, suffering a seventh round stoppage defeat.

+He fought Richard Torrez at the Pyramids of Giza in Egypt on 23 May 2026, knocking his opponent out 55 seconds into the second round.